Heart disease remains the

 - shortness of breath

-Similar to a conventional EKG, the KardiaMobile device measures your heart’s electrical activity to help detect possible abnormalities in rate and rhythm.
+Similar to a conventional EKG, the KardiaMobile device measures your heart’s electrical activity to help detect possible irregularities in rate and rhythm.
 To get started, buy the device from the manufacturer and download the accompanying app on your smartphone.

 While KardiaMobile can’t replace a full EKG conducted in a doctor’s office or hospital, the device may still provide valuable insights into your heart health.
 You can send the information to your doctor, or show them the data at your next appointment.